raysan5/rres/README.md

 _Table 03. `rresResourceDataType` defined values and details_

-**NOTE:** `RRES_DATA_RAW` contains the packaged file extension as part of its properties, `char` extension is converted a 4-byte `unsigned int` big-endian value, starting with a dot. i.e `".png"` => `0x2e706e67`.
+**NOTE:** `RRES_DATA_RAW` contains the packaged file extension as part of its properties, `char` extension is converted to a 4-byte `unsigned int` big-endian value, starting with a dot. i.e `".png"` => `0x2e706e67`.
 In case the extension was not relevant, the user implementation could decide to set those properties to `0`.

 `rres.h` defines the following `enums` for convenience to assign some of the properties:

  - `rresTextEncoding`: Defines several possible text encodings, default value is 0 (UTF-8)
  - `rresCodeLang`: Defines several programming languages, useful in case of embedding code files or scripts
  - `rresPixelFormat`: Defines multiple pixel format values for image pixel data
- - `rresVertexAttribute`: Defines several vertex attibute types for convenience
+ - `rresVertexAttribute`: Defines several vertex attribute types for convenience
  - `rresVertexFormat`: Defines several data formats for vertex data
  - `rresFontStyle`: Defines several font styles (Regular, Bold, Italic...), default value is 0 (`RRES_FONT_STYLE_DEFAULT`)